 Where it comes from matters

 Reputable CBD oil manufacturers will tell you where they acquired their hemp or cannabidiol.
 Some grow the hemp themselves and some purchase it or the oil from someone else.
-Either way, you should be told where it was grown so you can be sure it came from a country with safe regulations.
+Either way, you should be told where it was grown so you can be sure it came from a country with safety regulations.

 You want your CBD oil product to contain as few ingredients as possible and only ones that are necessary and safe.
-Most CBD oil manufacturers boast that their products are all natural, but it's also quite possible to find ones that are all organic.
+Most CBD oil manufacturers boast that their products are all-natural, but it's also quite possible to find ones that are all organic.